aserto-dev/aserto-node/README.md

 In a development environment, [topaz](github.com/aserto-dev/topaz) automatically creates a set of self-signed certificates and certificates of the CA (certificate authority) that signed them.
 It places them in a well-known location on the filesystem, defaulting to `$HOME/.local/share/topaz/certs/` (or `$HOMEPATH\AppData\Local\topaz\certs\` on Windows).

 In order for the `aserto-node` package to perform the TLS handshake, it needs to verify the TLS certificate of Topaz using the certificate of the CA that signed it - which was placed in `$HOME/.local/share/topaz/certs/grpc-ca.crt`.
-Therefore, in order for this middleware to work successfully, either the `authorizerCertFile` must be set to the correct path for the CA cert file, or the `disableTlsValidation` flag must be set to `true`.
+Therefore, in order for this middleware to work successfully, either the `caFile` must be set to the correct path for the CA cert file, or the `disableTlsValidation` flag must be set to `true`.
 The same is true for the `caFile` argument of the `DirectoryClient`.

 Furthermore, when packaging a policy for deployment (e.g. in a Docker container) which uses `aserto-node` to communicate with an authorizer that has a self-signed TLS certificate, you must copy this CA certificate into the container as part of the Docker build (typically performed in the Dockerfile).
-When you do that, you'll need to override the `authorizerCertFile` option that is passed into any of the API calls defined above with the location of this cert file.
+When you do that, you'll need to override the `caFile` option that is passed into any of the API calls defined above with the location of this cert file.

 Alternately, to ignore TLS certificate validation when creating a TLS connection to the authorizer, you can set the `disableTlsValidation` option to `true` and avoid TLS certificate validation.
 This option is **not recommended for production**.